sunghunbae/decode/README.md

 TCAGACAAGCTTCACCTGC
 </pre>

+is equivalent to

+<pre>AAATCGATGTG{6}GAG{6}AGT{6}CGAACTGAATCTACT(12)TCAGACAAGCTTCACCTGC</pre>

-In this example encoding, there are three building blocks with six bases and a random sequence with twelve bases.
-Sequences surounding the {} or () blocks should match with the NGS data, but not necessarily from the 5'-end.
-For example, the following sequence satisfies the encoding scheme.
+Both of above example files describe an identical DNA encoding scheme in which 3 building blocks of 6 bases and a random sequence of 12 bases are placed between defined constant DNA sequence blocks(i.e. opening, cycle, closing, terminal tag sequences).
+Sequences surounding the {} or () blocks should match with the NGS data, but not necessarily from the very end of sequence.
+For example, the following sequence satisfies the above encoding scheme.

 <pre>
 AGTTGACTCCC AAATCGATGTG TGTATG GAG GCTATG AGT GCTGGCCGAACTGAATCTACTAGGGAGAGTGCGTCAGACAAGCTTCACCTGCAATAGATCG
 </pre>

-## building block data file format
+## Building block data file format
 <pre>
 GCTGCC FAa-001 1 10K DEL
 GCTTGC FAa-002 1 10K DEL